jkalleberg/DV-TrioTrain/README.md

 * the human WGS Allele Frequency model (default + one additional channel)
 * any custom model satisfying the channel expectations above

+An index of available models can be found [here.](./docs/user-guide/existing_models.md)

+After re-training, models built with DV-TrioTrain become an alternative checkpoint with DeepVariant's one-step, single-sample variant caller.

 We built the DV-TT pipeline to extend DeepVariant with cattle, bison, and yak genomes.
 Specifically, TrioTrain builds upon the existing DV model for short-read (Illumina) Whole Genome Sequence (WGS) data, and adds population-level allele frequency data from over 5,500 published cattle samples from SRA.
 Currently, long-read data is scarce in non-human species, but the DV-TT framework enables continued extension of DV as those data become available.

 ### Why TrioTrain?